uakotaobi/hourglass/README.md

     hourglass.py 13 11 27 -d 16
     ```

-    This solution requires no setup and takes exactly 27 minutes, making it a "perfect" solution.
+    This solution requires no setup and takes exactly 27 minutes, making it a
+    "perfect" solution.
+Perfect solutions are preferred when they can be
+    found.

 ## Caveats